AlfrescoLabs/alfresco-anaxes-chartmap/README.md

 ## Overview

-This project generates a file that shows the dependencies of a Helm Chart.
+This project generates a file that shows the recursive dependencies of a Helm Chart.

 The generated file can be in either PlantUML text format or in a plain text format.

 The most useful format is PlantUML since this offers a visual representation of the chart dependencies.
 See the example below.
 For more information about PlantUML, see http://plantuml.com/.

 ## Prerequisites

 The Helm Client is required since the chart map is based on the dependencies discovered by the Kubernetes Helm client.
-I have tested it with v2.7.2 of the Helm Client though other version may work.
+I have tested it with v2.7.2 of the Helm Client though other versions may also work.

 For instructions on installing the Helm Client, see https://docs.helm.sh/using_helm/#installing-helm